-(d) If both spouses have conservators and the conservatorship proceedings are pending in the same county, the proper county for the commencement of the proceeding is the county in which the conservatorship proceedings are pending.
+(d) If both spouses have conservators and the conservatorship proceedings are pending in the same county, the proper county for the commencement of the proceeding, whether the proceeding affects real or personal property, is the county in which the conservatorship proceedings are pending.

 Comment.
 Section 3110 continues the substance of the introductory portion of former Section 1435.4 with the following revisions.
 Paragraph (2) is added to subdivision (b) to permit the proceeding to be commenced in the county where a conservatorship proceeding for one of the spouses is pending.
-It may be desirable to commence the proceeding in that county in some circumstances.
 Paragraph (3) is added to subdivision (c).
 This addition conforms to Sections 2201 and 2202 (venue for conservatorship proceeding).
 Subdivision (d) is new and requires the proceeding to be commenced in the county where the conservatorship proceedings of both spouses are pending if both spouses have conservators.
 Since that court will be settling the accounts of the two conservators and otherwise acting on petitions in connection with the conservatorship estates, it is the appropriate court to commence a proceeding under this chapter, even where the proceeding involves real property located in another county.